Gare de Lyon: History

-On 8 July 1887, General Georges Boulanger's departure from Paris triggered a demonstration: 8,000 people stormed the train station and covered the train with "Il reviendra" (He will return) posters and delayed its departure by an hour and a half.
+On 8 July 1887, General Georges Boulanger's banishment from Paris triggered a demonstration: 8,000 people stormed the train station and covered the train with "Il reviendra" (He will return) posters and delayed its departure by an hour and a half.

 By 1900, in time for the 1900 World's Fair, a new thirteen-track Gare de Lyon building was constructed, designed by the Toulon architect Marius Toudoire and decorated with a large fresco by the Marseille artist Jean-Baptiste Olive, depicting some of the cities to which one could take a train from this station.
 It was inaugurated on 6 April 1901 by Émile Loubet, president of the Third Republic.

 On multiple levels, it is considered a classic example of the architecture of its time.
-Most notable is the large clock tower atop one corner of the station, similar in style to the clock tower of the Palace of Westminster, home to Big Ben.
+Most notable is the large clock tower atop one corner of the station.
 The station houses the Le Train Bleu restaurant, which has served drinks and meals to travellers and other guests since 1901 in an ornately decorated setting.

-On 27 June 1988, in the Gare de Lyon train accident, a runaway train crashed into a stationary rush-hour train, killing 56 people and injuring a further 55.
+On 27 June 1988, in the Gare de Lyon rail accident, a runaway train crashed into a stationary rush-hour train, killing 56 people and injuring a further 55.
 A fire broke out on 28 February 2020, that was reportedly started by Congolese protesters.
 The station was completely evacuated.

+On 18 December 2021, the station became the terminus of the newly-inaugurated Milan–Paris Frecciarossa.

+On 3 February 2024, a stabbing at the station injured 3 people.